Your Cart

 What’s great about these chords is two things.

-The chord shape always stays the same no matter where you’re at on the fretboard.
+*The chord shape always stays the same, no matter where you’re at on the fretboard.

 This allows you to unlock many mysteries of the guitar and rock guitar songs by playing chords of this type.
-Most rock songs ever written, mostly use or have used these types of chords.
+Most rock songs ever written mostly use or have used these types of chords.
 So make sure you take some time to learn how to form them and then learn how to move them around the fretboard.

-Reading power chords in tablature format.
+Reading power chords in chord charts

-Creating a rhythm with power chords.
+Creating rhythm with power chords

 Accomplish this with proper timing and emotion.
 When creating a rhythm with power chords playing rock music you want to start with a simple 1 2 3 4 count.
 Because this is the most common timing of rock music.